ganegoda/capstone/README.md

 ## Data Model
 U.S. Immigration analytical database has a star schema with one fact table and multiple dimension tables.
 Dimension tables are directly populated through truncate, copy pattern or special operator that parses and loads the data.
 Dimension tables are relatively small in size.
 Consequently, truncate-copy pattern is a reasonable way to to maintain idempotent data pipeline without compromising the performance.
 Dimension tables are distributed across all nodes for faster query performance.
 Immigration dataset is first loaded into staging a staging table, which will then be cleaned and populates that fact table.

 Additional datasets containing world temperature, US city demographics, and airport codes can be combined with main database to answer various analytical questions.
 These datasets are loaded into staging tables, cleaned and transformed into more analytical friendly formats.

+Data dictionary file is available here. [immigration_data_dict.csv](./immigration_data_dict.csv)

 Database schema is shown below: